How To Bet Same Game Parlay Sports Illustrated App

-If you want to give yourself any type of an edge over the book and if you want to make it easier to cash tickets, then you must be willing to learn and incorporate a strategy to help you win more often and become a more profitable sports bettor in the long run.
+If you want to give yourself any type of an edge over the book and if you want to make it easier to cash tickets, then you must be willing to learn and incorporate a strategy, and betting rules, to help you win more often and become a more profitable sports bettor in the long run.

 Doing this will increase your return that much more if everything hits.

 I would not pad your parlay with underdogs or fringe winners.
 I would only do this with teams that are considered “locks” of the slate.